2005 photo essays

 If one talks about Germany's image in Japan, one should not forget to mention the affectionate feeling that quite a few Japanese (especially older people) carry in their hearts.
 It is not to be denied that Japan was heavily influenced by Germany during its fast-pace industrialization after the opening of the country at the end of the 19th century.
 The famous Iwakura mission of 1871-73 toured many Western countries and brought back reports after which the new modern Japan would later be built.
 Whereas, for example, the parliament was built after the British one, parts of the constitution, the medical, military system, and schools took Prussia as a model.

 Even though the links go back as far as the 19th century, what some older Japanese have locked in their hearts is the alliance between Japan, Germany and Italy during WWII - the so-called "Axis Berlin-Rome-Tokyo".
-It has happened to me so often (not only here) that old Japanese men would come up to me and go like "Oh, you're German?
+It has happened to me more than once that old Japanese men would come up to me and go like "Oh, you're German?
 Yes, Germany, very good!
 Like back in the old days when we were fighting shoulder to shoulder!
 Messerschmitt, they built the best war planes in the world!"
 And so on.
 When that happens I usually try to convince them that the ties between the two countries are based on older and more peaceful events, but I have already realized that this is fruitless.
 Anyway, the connection to Germany is historically defined and you can expect that people in Japan are curious about what the Germans are up to, so they would come and see the German Expo representation.